-Although the official reason given was Cultural Appropriation, the highly publicized controversy was the result of Mangione's persistent vocal support of exiled filmmaker Mike Judge, creator of the television series King of the Hill, which had been designated Highly Problematic for Promotion of White Supremacy and removed from iTunesTM and Amazon-NetflixTM earlier that year.
-Subsequently, Best BuyTM, the last retailer of physical music discs, pulled all remaining copies of his albums from their shelves, shortly before the company was bought out and dissolved by AppleTM in 2013.
+Although the official reason given was Cultural Appropriation, the highly publicized controversy was the result of Mangione's persistent vocal support of exiled filmmaker Mike Judge, creator of the television series King of the Hill, which had been designated Highly Problematic and removed from iTunesTM and Amazon-NetflixTM earlier that year.
+Subsequently, Best BuyTM, the last retailer of physical music discs, pulled all remaining copies of the album from its shelves, shortly before the company was bought out and dissolved by AppleTM in 2013.
 Though I have been able to track down digital files of all tracks from the album and assemble them in their proper order, along with high-resolution images of the cover art and inner liner sleeve, a physical copy of this recording has remained an elusive holy grail for me for a number of years.

 Rainbow Darsh paces angrily in the corner, frothing dangerously at the mouth and snarling at unseen things on the other side of the cell bars.
-Flutterbutts, who despite being terrified of police and authority figures of all stripes decided to join me on my lonely stay, squats forlornly in the corner, whistling the title track's iconic melody line.
+Flutterbutts, who despite being terrified of police and authority figures of all stripes decided to join me on my lonely stay, cowers in the corner, whistling the title track's iconic melody line.
 The sound soothes me, and I find myself wishing I could drift off to sleep again, but unfortunately I've gotten about all the sleep I'm likely to get at this point.
-I don't know how much longer they plan to keep me here, but it looks like I'll be serving the rest of my time in the waking world.
+However much longer I've got in here, I'm going to have to spend it wide awake.

 I haven't heard a word from Collins or Dayley since they dropped me in here.
 I have no way of knowing how long I've been locked up, but it feels like it's been about two or three days.
-They never did show me that warrant, although I can't say I expected them to.
-I also have no idea what's going to happen, since nobody's told me a thing, but I figure at an absolute minimum they'll need to keep me on ice until the bruises on my face clear up.
+I also have no idea what's going to happen, nobody's told me a thing, but I figure at an absolute minimum they'll need to keep me on ice until the bruises on my face clear up.